What is defamation?

-There are two forms of defamation; libel and slander – the publication or vocalisation of information, opinions or thoughts that can be damaging to the reputation of an individual or business.
+Defamation is the umbrella term used for libel and slander – the publication or vocalisation of information, opinions or thoughts that can be damaging to the reputation of an individual or business.
 If something offensive is spoken, then it’s described as slander.
 If it’s written down, broadcast, or shown in a film, it’s described as libel.
-And for a comment to be considered defamatory, it has to be communicated to somebody else.
-Even if that’s just one person.
+For a comment to be considered defamatory, it must be communicated to somebody else, even if that’s just one person.

 To prevent finding yourself in this situation, here are some tips on how to protect your business when it comes to communication and avoiding the risk of defamation:

 - Avoid saying anything in an email or on social media that you wouldn’t want to see repeated on the front of a national newspaper or website.